Here’s why you should never settle for just any savings account: The very best pay eight times more than the average (0.25 percent APY).

 - Requires a $100 minimum deposit.

-Salem Five Direct is a direct bank.
-It’s parent company, Salem Five Cents Savings Bank, is based in Massachusetts and earned four out of five stars in Bankrate’s latest review of its financial health.
+Salem Five Direct is based in Salem, Massachusetts.
+Its parent company, Salem Five Cents Savings Bank, earned four out of five stars in Bankrate’s latest review of its financial health.

 Calculate how much you stand to make with all these offers using our simple savings calculator.